 Mosaic Liberal Synagogue has been twinned with the Progressive Jewish Community of Kyiv since the late 1990s.
 This began when their Rabbi, Rabbi Alex Dukhovny, was a student Rabbi at HWPS fifteen years ago under the mentoring of Rabbi Frank Dabba Smith.

 Finance is always a problem and the community is heavily reliant on outside help.
-Every year funds have been raised and donated through the Mosaic Liberal Synagogue High Holy Days appeal and through the Kiev Koppers campaign led by Rita Asbury.
+Every year funds have been raised and donated through the Mosaic Liberal Synagogue High Holy Days appeal and through the Kiev Koppers campaign created by the late Rita Asbury (“z’l”).
 Since its inception fourteen years ago, the Kiev Koppers scheme has raised £14,500 for their Progressive Jewish Community, all from tiny amounts of money and congregants’ spare change.
 Much of these funds have supported the continued running of the community’s kindergartens, while regular donations of Jewish ritual items such as Torah scrolls and Judaica from Mosaic Liberal have enabled the community to continue to thrive in its performance of ritual and religious practices.

 Under Rabbi Dukhovny’s leadership the community has expanded rapidly.
 Last year, with the help of financial support from the World Union for Progressive Judaism, it was able to move into new premises, allowing them to develop a wide range of communal activities such as the Netzer youth club and the Jewish Family School.